Latest snapshot of the coronavirus impact - Shepparton News

 NEW DEVELOPMENTS

-* Home Affairs Minister Peter Dutton has entertained the prospect of extending the JobKeeper payment beyond the September expiry date, although he adds this is a matter for the prime minister.
+* Scientists will sift through the sewage of a central Queensland town to try and determine the source of a COVID-19 infection that claimed the life of a 30-year-old man.

+* Investigators are working to "untangle" the changing story of a nurse at the centre of two coronavirus scares in Queensland to determine if she could be the source.

-* Six more crew members of the Al Kuwait livestock ship docked in WA have tested positive, taking the total to 12
+* A historical case has been detected among the crew of the plagued Al Kuwait livestock ship docked in WA.
+The number of cases from the infected live export ship Al Kuwait has risen to 20, bringing WA's total cases to 25.

-* Clive Palmer is taking Queensland and WA to the High Court over their border closures.
+* Hundreds of demonstrators in Australia's largest capitals have defied social-distancing rules, claiming the COVID-19 pandemic is a "scam".

 --